obriena/dockerDevTemplate/Readme.md

 # Docker Development Template

 ## Goals
-This is a project to show how to setup a workign development environment using docker containers
+This is a project to show how to setup a working development environment using docker containers

 ## Project Setup
 There are two core configuration files from a development perspective.